-Pursuant to the new rules recently adopted by the Securities and Exchange Commission, we have provided access to our proxy materials over the Internet.
-Accordingly, we are sending a Notice of Internet Availability of Proxy Materials (the "E-Proxy Notice") on or about April 8, 2008 to Pediatrix's shareholders of record on March 25, 2008.
-The E-Proxy Notice contains instructions for your use of this new process, including how to access our Proxy Statement and Annual Report and how to vote online.
+Under the rules of the Securities and Exchange Commission, we are providing access to our proxy materials over the Internet.
+Accordingly, we are sending a Notice of Internet Availability of Proxy Materials (the "E-Proxy Notice") on or about March 30, 2012, to MEDNAX's shareholders of record on March 13, 2012.
+The E-Proxy Notice contains instructions for your use of this process, including how to access our Proxy Statement and Annual Report and how to vote online.
 In addition, the E-Proxy Notice contains instructions on how you may (i) receive a paper copy of the Proxy Statement and Annual Report or (ii) elect to receive your Proxy Statement and Annual Report over the Internet.

-We encourage you to attend the annual meeting.
 Whether or not you plan to attend in person, it is important that your shares be represented and voted at the annual meeting.
 You may vote your shares over the Internet as described in the E-Proxy Notice.
 As an alternative, if you received a paper copy of the proxy card by mail, please mark, sign, date and promptly return the card in the self-addressed stamped envelope provided.
 You may also vote by telephone as described in your proxy card.
 Voting by telephone, over the Internet or by mailing a proxy card will not limit your right to attend the annual meeting and vote your shares in person.